dreeri/multistick/README.md

 # multistick
-Unity3D example script for handling local multiplayer input with joystick type controls
+Unity3D example script for handling local multiplayer input with joystick type controls.
 Basically its just some traditional player controls wrapped in an array.

 -Write once, play multitimes